leonilla/morse/README.md

 4. Once your message exchange is over, you can exit this mode by typing **exit()** and pressing "Enter".

 ### UNIX-Style mode (run with command line parameters)
+You can use command line parameters to have the application start, complete a specific task, and close upon completion.

+The syntax for decoding or encoding a string is morse [MODE] [\"QUOTED STRING\"]

+For example, to encode the string "String to encode" morse -E "String to encode" or morse --encode "String to encode"

+To decode the string "... - .-. .. -. --."
+   morse -D "... - .-. .. -. --."
+or
+   morse --decode "... - .-. .. -. --."

+The syntax for decoding or encoding a file is morse [MODE] [INPUTFLAG] [FILENAME] [OUTPUTFLAG] [FILENAME]

+So, to decode the contents of file *input.file* onto *output.file*: morse -D -I <path/to/input.file> -O <path/to/output.file>
+or
+   morse --decode -I <path/to/input.file> -O <path/to/output.file>

+To encode the contents of file *input.file* onto *output.file*: morse -E -I <path/to/input.file> -O <path/to/output.file>
+or
+   morse --encode -I <path/to/input.file> -O <path/to/output.file>

+This help page can be displayed in the command line by running "morse -H" or
+   "morse --help"

 ## License
 This project is licensed under the GNU GPLv3 license.
 Feel free to use, distribute and modify this project as you see fit, but please remember to disclose its source.